jessepav/lacygoill-wiki-backup/tmux/tmux.md

 And read the error message written in the file to get more information.

 ###
+## `$ tmux -Ltest` doesn't read `~/.tmux.conf`!

+Make sure you don't have a running tmux server listening to the socket `test`:

+    $ ps aux | grep tmux | grep test
+    user 6771 ... tmux -Ltest -f/dev/null new~
+                              ├─────────┘
+                              └ your custom config can't be read because of this

+If there's one, kill it:

+    $ kill -9 6771

+---

+This issue can happen, even with no  terminal running a tmux client connected to this `test` socket.

+MWE:

+    $ xterm
+    $ tmux -Ltest -f/dev/null new
+    Alt-F4
+    $ ps aux | grep tmux | grep test
+    user ... tmux -Ltest -f/dev/null new~

+Alt-F4 kills the client, but not the server.
+The server keeps running in the background.

+In contrast, if you  had pressed `C-d` to kill the current  shell, and there was no other shell handled by the tmux server, this would have killed the latter.

+## I have a pane running Vim.  `#{pane_current_command}` is not replaced with `vim`!

+Are you running Vim in a pipeline?

+    $ echo text | vim -

+If so, then `#{pane_current_command}` is replaced by `zsh`.
+I doubt it's a bug.

+Try to get rid of the pipe.
+For example, you could write `text` in a file, then pass this file to Vim.

+    $ echo text >file ; vim file

+If you can't easily get rid of the pipe, then use another heuristic to detect Vim.
+For example, if you know that Vim opens an unnamed buffer, you can use:

+    #{C:\[No Name\]}

+It should be replaced  with a number different than `0`  (the screen line number where `[No Name]` matches).
+You can then use `if -F` to react accordingly:

+    if -F '#{C:\[No Name\]}' "display 'Vim is running'" "display 'Vim is NOT running'"

+##
 ## Weird sequences are printed on the screen intermittently!

 Something  is  probably sending  escape  sequences  (CSI,  OSC, ...)  which  the